How LiquidPlanner Motivates Team Members to Track Time

 Effective time tracking tools provide essential benefits for everyone on the team: executives, managers, customers and team members.
 But you have to find the right kind of software and then convey the benefits and how to reap them.

-LiquidPlanner is project management software that integrates time tracking into the scheduling software.
+LiquidPlanner is project management tracking software that integrates time tracking into the project scheduling software.
 The interface makes it easy to track time as you work on tasks throughout the week.
 It’s also easy to extract data and information that’s useful for everyone from project leads and stakeholders to team members.

 Here’s how LiquidPlanner motivates people to track time: